nunit/docs/docs/articles/nunit/extending-nunit/ICommandWrapper-Interface.md

 }
 ```

-Attributes should __not__ implement the `ICommandWrapper` interface directly but should select one of the derived intervaces.
+Attributes should __not__ implement the `ICommandWrapper` interface directly but should select one of the derived interfaces.
 NUnit applies the `IWrapSetUpTearDown` interface before SetUp and after TearDown.
 It applies the `IWrapTestMethod` interface after SetUp and before the test is run.

 Attributes implementing one of these interfaces must be placed on a test method.
 Otherwise, they have no effect.
 The `Wrap` method should return an appropriate command in which the original command has been nested.
 For an example, see the implementation of `MaxTimeAttribute`.